 The GP Class was established December 31, 2022 as a non-earning equity general partner class for accounting purposes only (see Note 5).
+The GP Class was closed December 17, 2024.

 As previously disclosed and described in the Partnership's prospectus, all Global 3 Class units have either been exchanged to Global 1 Class units or fully redeemed.
 As a result, the Global 3 Class is closed effective as of February 28, 2022.